 In collaboration with the non-profit service providers, DHS EHS-CCP will operate an EHS-CCP Program that continues to raise the quality of early childhood care and education of children in the proposed service area.
-DHS EHS-CCP will provide full-day, full-year, comprehensive services that meet the needs of our most vulnerable children and families, enhance access to highquality child care, support the development of infants and toddlers through strong relationship-based experiences.
-DHS EHS-CCP, San Antonio Metropolitan Health District (Metro Health), and the University of the Incarnate Word (UIW), will prepare children and families for a successful transition to preschool.
-DHS EHS-CCP will continue to leverage child care subsidies investments to improve the quality and availability of quality infant and toddler care.
+DHS EHS-CCP will provide full-day, full-year, comprehensive services that meet the needs of our most vulnerable children and families, enhance access to highquality child care, support the development of infants and toddlers through strong relationshipbased experiences.
+DHS EHS-CCP, in partnership with San Antonio Metropolitan Health District (Metro Health), and the University of the Incarnate Word (UIW), will prepare children and families for a successful transition to preschool.
+DHS EHS-CCP will continue to leverage child care subsidies investments to improve the quality and availability of infant and toddler care.

-Through this grant application, DHS EHS-CCP is requesting funding in the amount of \$2,953,036.00 for program operations and \$64,800 for training and technical assistance for a total of \$3,017,836.00 to continue the EHS-CCP Program services to serve 216 children and their families.
+Through this grant application, DHS EHS-CCP is requesting funding in the amount of \$3,037,540.00 for program operations and \$64,800 for training and technical assistance for a total of \$3,102,340.00 to continue the EHS-CCP Program services to serve 216 children and their families.

-The DHS EHS-CCP Program is strengthened by the robust commitment of local leaders to provide the highest quality Head Start services possible, including the City of San Antonio Mayor, City Council, and City Manager.
+The DHS EHS-CCP Program is strengthened by the robust commitment of local leader to provide the highest quality Head Start services possible, including the City of San Antonio Mayor, City Council, and City Manager.
 DHS EHS-CCP and its child care service providers have both the capacity and the commitment to carry out the Program's mission: Preparing children and engaging families for school readiness and life-long success.
-While services may be adjusted during the 2022-2023 program year due to COVID-19, DHS Head Start services are centered on high-quality early childhood education, family engagement, and school readiness initiatives to improve outcomes for children, families, and the City of San Antonio's center city community.
+DHS Head Start continues with three programs; Head Start Pre-Kindergarten (3-5 year olds); Early Head Start - Child Care Partnership (EHS-CCP) (6 weeks - 35 months) and a traditional Early Head Start Program offering center based and home based options (6 weeks - 35 months).
+All Head Start services are centered on high-quality early childhood education, family engagement, and school readiness initiatives to improve outcomes for children, families, and the City of San Antonio's center city community.